Random-Flux-Induced Transition Sequence between Weak and Strong Topological Phases with Anisotropic Localization Properties: Critical features at the phase transition points from CIs to NIs

 In this section, we present the critical scaling signatures at the phase transition points, specifically focusing on the transitions from a CI to a NI as a comparison.
-As already shown in Figs. 3(a) and 3(c) of the main text, the phase transition from a CI to a NI leads to the jump of Chern number from $C=1$ to $C=0$, accompanied by a transition in conductance from $G=\frac{e^{2}}{h}$ to $G=0$.
+As already shown in Fig.\ \ref{fig:transport}, the phase transition from a CI to a NI leads to the jump of Chern number from $C=1$ to $C=0$, accompanied by a transition in conductance from $G=\frac{e^{2}}{h}$ to $G=0$.
 During the topological phase transition, a critical point emerges where the localization length diverges.
-To investigate this, we present the scaling behavior of normalized localization lengths as a function of random flux strength $U_{d}$ in Fig.\ \ref{sec:critical features}.
-We find that the critical points appear both along $x$ direction {[}Fig.\ \ref{sec:critical features}(a){]} and $y$ direction {[}Fig.\ \ref{sec:critical features}(b){]} at around $U_{d}\simeq0.48\pi$, indicating the divergence of localization lengths along both $x$ and $y$ directions.
+To investigate this, we present the scaling behavior of normalized localization lengths as a function of random flux strength $U_{d}$ in Fig.\ref{fig:scaling_critical}.
+We find that the critical points appear both along $x$ direction [Fig.\ref{fig:scaling_critical}(a)] and $y$ direction [Fig.\ref{fig:scaling_critical}(b)] at around $U_{d}\simeq0.48\pi$, indicating the divergence of localization lengths along both $x$ and $y$ directions.
 This is attributed to the NI being trivial along both directions while CIs are nontrivial along both directions.
-These results show stark contrast with the quasi-critical phase points between the transitions of CIs and WTIs, where the localization length diverges only along one of the two directions.
+These results show stark contrast with the quasi-critical points between the transitions of CIs and WTIs, where the localization length diverges only along one of the two directions.